Last Updated on

 Corsair has an impressive lineup of high-end gaming keyboards, such as K95 RGB, that has enabled them to make a good, loyal fan base.

-Let's see what we found about this keyboard.
+Let's see what we found about it.

-The front side of this keyboard has textured, black plastic while all the keys are red-colored and smooth - except the space bar which has a rhombus-like pattern all over it.
+The front side of this keyboard has textured black plastic while all the keys are red-colored and smooth - except the space bar which has a rhombus-like pattern all over it.

-As you can expect from any mechanical keyboard, all 104 keys of corsair strafe have mechanical switches, and support advanced features such as anti-ghosting and full-key rollover, so that none of your keystrokes go unregistered.
+As you can expect from any mechanical keyboard, all 104 keys of corsair strafe have mechanical switches and support advanced features such as anti-ghosting and full-key rollover, so that none of your keystrokes go unregistered.

 This keyboard has cherry MX red switches, which means that while these keys won't give you any tactile feedback, they require very little actuation force.
 That's why these switches come very handy if you need to do a double-tap or triple-tap combo in a game.